parsonsmatt/exceptional-haskell/typed-exceptions.md

 Review gives you the ability to construct a value using a piece.
 This works for stuff like Either.

+The convention we use for prisms in Haskell is to prefix the constructor name with an underscore.
+So `_Right` is a prism into the Right side of an Either.

 ```haskell
 class AsTooMuchMoney e where